josegcpa/clonal_dynamics/README.md

 ## Motivation

-This is the code required to run
+This is the repository for [The Natural History of Clonal Haematopoiesis]().
+In this work, we investigate the fitness differences between genes, sites and individual clones using longitudinal data from a targetted sequencing panel.

 ## Code map